faxport/smart-contracts/README.md

 This project uses Truffle for its fluent workflow, helpful boilerplates boxes and active community.

 In this repository, there are mainly two contracts:
-- ERC20 Token: [source code](contracts/TokenERC20Impl.sol), and Faxport's cryptocurrency FAS is issued by this contract, you can watch this address at [https://etherscan.io/token/0xb47e9b43ee0772abac3856a1adf8f90c0e6c1067](https://etherscan.io/token/0xb47e9b43ee0772abac3856a1adf8f90c0e6c1067).
+- ERC20 Token: [source code](contracts/TokenERC20Impl.sol), and Faxport's cryptocurrency FAS is issued via this contract, you can watch it at [https://etherscan.io/token/0xb47e9b43ee0772abac3856a1adf8f90c0e6c1067](https://etherscan.io/token/0xb47e9b43ee0772abac3856a1adf8f90c0e6c1067).
 - Airdrop: [source code](contracts/Airdrop.sol).
-Faxport is [in sale stage now](https://faxport.io), FAS will be distributed to users by this Airdrop contract automatically.
+Faxport is [in sale stage now](https://faxport.io), FAS will be automatically distributed to users via this Airdrop contract.

 #### Best practices